Knowledge base

 Data Network Name

-A DNN (Data Network Name) defines the point through which devices connect to the Internet.
+A Data Network Name (DNN) defines the point through which devices connect to the Internet.
 DNNs are connected to APNs in the GPRS network and LTE APNs in the LTE network.
 A DNN also determines whether a device uses a fixed or dynamic IP address.

 Knowledge base